 An X-ray doesn’t give you an accurate picture.
 Specific areas can be distorted, while certain areas can be highlighted as unnecessary.
 This was because doctors were looking at 2D images.
 Most of the surgeries conducted in the past were based on assumptions and guesswork.
 But with virtual reality, it is possible to understand the organs and their positioning in alarming clarity and three-dimensional terms.
 This is known as 3D bioprinting.

 3D Bioprinting Process

 Healthcare companies from around the world are turning digital technologies into strategic assets.
-A few of the ambitious ones are bridging the between digital IT and legacy by indulging in complex systems transformations.
-They are performing their own experiments to make the best of data and boost the speed of R&D. At the rate digital transformation is moving now, we can rightly assume that the patient will be sitting in the driver’s seat soon enough, and they are likely to receive the best treatment at reduced costs, thereby increasing life expectancy too.
+A few of the ambitious ones are bridging digital IT and legacy by indulging in complex systems transformations.
+They are performing their experiments to make the best of data and boost the speed of R&D. At the digital rate transformation is moving now, we can rightly assume that the patient will be sitting in the driver’s seat soon enough, and they are likely to receive the best treatment at reduced costs, thereby increasing life expectancy too.